 At the time of enrolment, child protection workers must:

-Child protection workers must notify the school (form 585) within 30 working days if:
+You must notify the school (Form 585) within 30 working days if:

 Every child in the CEO’s care, of compulsory school age, must have an annually reviewed Documented Education Plan that informs the education dimension of the child’s care plan.
 The Documented Education Plan should reflect the child’s academic and wellbeing needs for the current school year.

 Foster carers are strongly encouraged to attend and participate in Documented Education Planning for children in care.

 Child protection workers support Documented Education Planning by:

 Child protection workers may seek further guidance from an education officer, the Documented Education Planning Information Sheet and the MOU between the Department and the Department of Education.